Quethzel/power-folio/README.md

 # PowerFolio

 Powerfolio is a web responsive portfolio template, build with Angular and Angular Materials.
-You can see a live example [at qiethzel.com](https://quethzel.com/)
+You can see a live example at [quethzel.com](https://quethzel.com/)

 ## Features
 - Responsive Design